 350. Visual Studies Seminar Images abound: contemporary life increasingly is defined by the pervasiveness of visual images which inform, entertain, document, manipulate, and socialize us.
 This seminar explores a wide range of critical issues and methods--both historical and contemporary--that will provide students a theoretical and critical command of contemporary visual experience.
 Our primary focus will be the photographic image as the foundational logic not only of photochemical and digital photography, but of cinema, the web and emerging forms such as virtual reality and computational digital imagery.
 This seminar offers essential critical tools for students of film, photography and contemporary media.
 Prerequisite: Cinema and Media Studies 110 or permission of instructor.
-6 credits, LA, Offered in alternate years, Winter-J. Schott execute an in-depth, individual media project during the course of the term.
+6 credits, LA, Offered in alternate years, Fall-J. Schott

+370. Advanced Production Workshop Working in a variety of genres and technical formats, students design, test, and execute an in-depth, individual media project during the course of the term.
 Students are expected to work at advanced technical and conceptual levels to expand specific skills and aesthetics.
 Weekly class critiques will help students develop formal approaches, audio and visual language, and work flows specific to their projects.
 As students enter the production and post-production phases, further critiques will help them shape their material for the greatest, most precise expression.
 Students may enroll in this course multiple times.
-Prerequisite: Cinema and Media Studies 111 and at least one 200-level production course.
-6 credits, ARP, Spring-R. Keagy
+Prior to registering for the course, students must submit a project proposal to the instructor.
+Please contact instructor for further information.
+Final enrollment is based on the quality of the proposal.
+Prerequisite: Cinema and Media Studies 111, at least one 200-level production course, and permission of instructor prior to registration.
+6 credits, ARP, Spring-L. Jimsen